iansheridan/dasypygal-wiki/wiki/Home.md

 Mainly we are a mature group of gamers looking to have a good time.
 That said, we are on most evenings after 7-8 o’clock EST.

-Our raid times are 8:30PM to Midnight : Server time : Monday-Wednesday.
+Our raid times are 8:30PM to Midnight : Server time : Tuesday - Thursday

 __Dasypygal Gentlemen is the support structure that will assist the growth of your character.__